 It’s not surprising – given that asbestos was widely used for many decades in a number of applications, including the construction and automotive industries.

-By the 1970s, it was clear that asbestos exposure was linked to cancer.
+By the 1970s, because of the many evident health problems, it was clear that asbestos exposure was linked to cancer.

 Though it’s rarely used anymore, it does still exist in older buildings that haven’t been subjected to abatement.
-And that can be a problem.
+And that can be a serious problem that many laws and government regulations relate to, all over the world.

 Asbestos Is No Joke